Younext19/Quatro_Game/README.md

 # Quatro_Game

-This project was built with my friend Houssem in May 2022.
+This academic project ( University of Rouen ) was built with my friend Houssem in May 2022.
 Quarto is an outstanding game of deductive reasoning.
 Line up four pieces which have something in common.

 ## Requirements